About this property

 The land may be viewed during daylight hours with a set of these sales particulars to hand.

-Offers are invited in excess of: £225,000 (Two Hundred and Twenty Five Thousand Pounds).
+Offers are invited in excess of: £190,000 (One Hundred and Ninety Thousand Pounds).

 Please contact Nick Harris (01223 819315, email@example.com) or Anne Jopson/Fran Minnaar (01223 819306, firstname.lastname@example.org).